 They may be asked for a screen name, but their responses will be treated anonymously on the polls.
 The final results of the polls will be embedded in the PDF of the slides that is shared back with the audience.

 If some participants wish to participate using SMS messages from their cellphones, instead of accessing the URL using data on their devices, they can do so (but it is far less user friendly).
 They enter the session by texting the one-word message “eduvate” to the phone number 37607.
 PollEverywhere should reply with a welcome message.
 Then they can text their answers as the questions go live.
 For multiple-choice questions, they must text the letter identifying the answer they wish to choose.
 For word cloud or sentence polls, they can text their responses.
+(Note that standard messaging rates from their cellular provider may apply.)

 All contents copyright © 2014 Eduvation Inc. All rights reserved.